bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-05-07-newsletter.md

 - **Bitcoin Core 0.18.0 released:** this new major version contains several significant new features plus many minor features and bugfixes.
-The project's [release notes][0.18 notes] describe all notable changes and a lists of each of the 119 people whose merged PRs helped contribute to this release.
+The project's [release notes][0.18 notes] describe all notable changes and a list of each of the 119 people whose merged PRs helped contribute to this release.
 Some features we think readers of this newsletter might find especially interesting include,